-- Has failed to remedy any deficiency identified by the credentialing entity within the time period specified; - Provided false, misleading or incomplete information to the credentialing entity; and - Has employed or volunteer staff who are subject to the disqualifying offenses set forth in the Level II background screening statute, unless an exemption has been provided.
+• Has employed staff who are subject to the disqualifying offenses set forth in the Level 2 background screening statute, unless an exemption has been provided.

 The bill establishes that certification automatically terminates if not renewed within one year of the date of issuance.
 The bill also creates a first degree misdemeanor for any person or entity who advertises that any recovery residence is a "certified recovery residence," unless that recovery residence has obtained certification under this section.